isc-projects/kea/doc/sphinx/arm/security.rst

   packages / installation only when Botan was configured with the ``--with-boost`` option.

-  Sadly, many packages provided by operating systens, such as Ubuntu 20.10, did not build Botan with boost support, therefore making those packages unusable directly for Kea.
+  Sadly, many packages provided by operating systems, such as Ubuntu 20.10, did not build Botan with boost support, therefore making those packages unusable directly for Kea.